cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   A integrates its identifier in ADa and B integrates its party identifier as part of ADb.
 In this case the application layer SHALL make the recipient check the party identifier string of the remote communication partner for fending off relay attacks.
 Note that in this case the identities will not be kept confidential.

-- If an application scenario does not rely on party identifiers available but does assign distinct roles to A and B (e.g. "client" or "server"), then the application SHALL use CPace in the initiator/responder setting and assign which role will have to be initiator and responder respectively.

 ## Hashing protocol transcripts